pyinat/pyinaturalist/docs/user_guide.md

 While not mandatory, it's good practice to include a [user-agent](https://en.wikipedia.org/wiki/User_agent) in your API calls.
 This field can be either something that identifies the project or its contact person.

-You can either set this globally:
+You can set this globally:
 ```python
 >>> import pyinaturalist
 >>>